gmail storageemail cleanupstorage management

 4 min read

-That dreaded "Gmail storage full" notification just popped up, and now you can't send or receive emails.
+That dreaded "Gmail storage full" notification just popped up, and now you can't send or receive anything.
 Sound familiar?

 You're definitely not alone.
-With Gmail's 15GB limit shared across Google Drive, Photos, and Gmail, millions of users hit this wall every year.
-The average person accumulates about 8,000 emails annually, and those promotional emails with embedded images can eat up storage fast.
+Gmail's 15GB limit is shared across Google Drive, Photos, and Gmail, and millions of people hit the wall every year.
+The average person racks up about 8,000 emails a year, and promotional emails with embedded images chew through space fast.

-But here's the good news: you can free up significant space in under 30 minutes without losing anything important.
-I'll show you exactly how.
+Here's the good part: you can free up real space in under 30 minutes without losing anything you actually need.
+I'll walk you through it.

 Why Gmail Storage Fills Up So Fast

-Large attachments – That presentation from 2019 is still sitting in your inbox taking up 25MB Promotional emails – Marketing emails with embedded images can be 2-5MB each Google Photos backups – High-res photos automatically sync to your Google account Shared Drive files – Files others share with you count against YOUR quota (yes, really)
+Large attachments.
+That presentation from 2019 is still sitting in your inbox at 25MB.
+Promotional emails.
+Marketing emails with embedded images run 2-5MB each.
+Google Photos backups.
+High-res photos sync to your Google account automatically.
+Shared Drive files.
+Files other people share with you count against YOUR quota (yes, really).

-The biggest culprit?
-Most people never delete anything, so emails just pile up year after year.
+The biggest reason?
+Most people never delete anything, so it all just piles up year after year.

 The Fastest Ways to Free Up Space